 If you live in Miami, the sheer mention of Islas Canarias makes you think of one thing…CROQUETAS!
 Before Islas Canarias became synonymous with Miami croquetas, it was another great Cuban restaurant that opened in the 1970s.

 In 1977, Raul Garcia and his wife Amelia opened up their now-legendary restaurant at 285 NW 27th Avenue.
-The original spot was sold in 2015 and continues to operate to this day as El Caribe Cafe, another great real deal Cuban comfort food restaurant.
+The original spot was sold in 2015 and continues to operate to this day as Caribe Cafe Restaurant, another great real deal Cuban comfort food restaurant.

 Over the years other Islas Canarias popped up around town including a couple in Westchester, one in the mid-1980s and another in the early 2000s.

 Raul and Amelia’s daughter Nancy would open an Islas Canarias restaurant (13695 SW 26th Street) to feature their family recipes.
 It was this eatery that would give them legendary status as it pertains to their housemade ham croquetas.

 If you did a poll and asked 100 Miamians who makes the best croqueta in Miami, 95% would say Islas Canarias.